 The Rolls-Royce marine business traces its roots back to 1831 and includes many established Nordic brand names, such as Kamewa waterjets and Aquamaster azimuth thrusters.

 The Rolls-Royce plant in Kristinehamn, Sweden, has about 400 employees and provides marine propulsion solutions.

-While every person and part aboard a liner such as the RMS Queen Mary 2 plays an indispensable role in the luxury cruise experience, the electric and rudderless propulsion system, unbeknown to most guests, is the reason the trip can take place at all.
+While every person and part aboard a liner such as the RMS Queen Mary 2 plays an indispensable role in the luxury cruise experience, the electric and rudderless propulsion system, unbeknownst to most guests, is the reason the trip can take place at all.

 “The Queen Mary 2 isn’t the latest or biggest ship to ply the high seas, but it is one of the most innovative in terms of propulsion,” says Espen Tandberg, manager of sales and technical sales support at Rolls-Royce Marine Services in Kristinehamn, Sweden.
 Tandberg oversaw the 17-day planned overhaul of the ship’s thrusters, stabilizers and Mermaid™ podded propulsors in June 2016.

-Four podded propulsors hanging off the stern is still a unique setup in the Rolls-Royce Marine world.
+Four podded propulsors hanging off the stern is still a unique set-up in the Rolls-Royce Marine world.

 Espen Tandberg, manager of sales and technical sales support at Rolls-Royce Marine Services, Kristinehamn, Sweden